ravi8470/Rails_Notes/rails_notes.md

 ### Doubts
 + can render method take full urls???
 + learn rails refactoring

-***
+### Ruby
++ All ruby objects are true, even 0.
+Only 'nil' and 'false' are false in ruby.
++ An array index of -1, ie, a[-1] represents the last array element.
++ self is used to denote that same object in a function, i.e. self == self.reverse

+### Partials
++ name starts with a underscore
++ used as render '<location of partial file>'
 ### controller
 + Controller receives specific requests for the application.
 + this is where the info is collected.
-+ controller name while generating one should be plural.eg.aritcles
++ controller name while generating one should be plural, eg aritcles
 + CRUD methods are defined in the controller
 + Only public methods can be actions for controllers